At least 7 dead after ferry dock gangway collapses on Georgia's Sapelo Island

 Among the dead was a chaplain for the state agency, Jones said.

-Jones said he did not know what caused the gangway to collapse, but officials believe there were at least 20 people on it at the time.
+There were at least 20 people on the gangway when it collapsed, he said.
 The gangway connected an outer dock where people board the ferry to another dock onshore.

+Georgia Gov. Brian Kemp said he and his family were “heartbroken by today's tragedy on Sapelo Island.”

+“As state and local first responders continue to work this active scene, we ask that all Georgians join us in praying for those lost, for those still in harm’s way, and for their families,” Kemp said on the social platform X.

 Sapelo Island is about 60 miles (97 kilometers) south of Savannah, reachable from the mainland by boat.